vmware/versatile-data-kit/examples/incremental-ingest-from-db-example/README.md

 def run(job_input: IJobInput):

     # Get last_date property/parameter:
-    #  - if the target table already exists, take the property value already stored in the DJ from the previous run
+    #  - if the this is the first job run, initialize last_date to 01-01-1900 in oder to fetch all rows
-    #  - if the target table does not exist, set last_date to 01-01-1900 in oder to fetch all rows
+    #  - if the data job was run previously, take the property value already stored in the DJ from the previous run
-    last_date = job_input.get_property("last_date", '01-01-1900')
+    last_date = job_input.get_property("last_date", "01-01-1900")

     # Select the needed records from the source table using job_input's built-in method and a query parameter
     data = job_input.execute_query(